AUTManLab/HumanoidBodyDetection/README.md

 This repository contains:
  * Robot Body Data-Set
- * ImageCropper for Creating Simmilar Data-Set
+ * ImageCropper for Creating Similar Data-Set
  * Python Scripts for Training Deep Networks Using Caffe

-"Humanoid Robot Detection using Deep Learning: A Speed-Accuracy Trade-off" [Mohammad Javadi](https://github.com/mohammadjv6), [Sina Mokhtarzadeh](https://github.com/sinaazar), [Sajad Azami](sajjadaaza), Saeed Shiry Ghidary, Soroush Sadeghnejad, and Jacky Baltes
+"Humanoid Robot Detection using Deep Learning: A Speed-Accuracy Trade-off" [Mohammad Javadi](https://github.com/mohammadjv6), [Sina Mokhtarzadeh](https://github.com/sinaazar), [Sajad Azami](https://sajadazami.github.io), Saeed Shiry Ghidary, Soroush Sadeghnejad, and Jacky Baltes

 Submitted to [RoboCup 2017 Symposium, Nagoya, Japan](https://www.robocup2017.org/eng/symposium.html)

 Abstract
 ----------
 Recent advances in computer vision have made the detection of landmarks on the soccer field easier for teams.
-However, the detec- tion of other robots is also a critical capability that has not garnered much attention in the RoboCup community so far.
+However, the detection of other robots is also a critical capability that has not garnered much attention in the RoboCup community so far.
 This problem is well represented in different RoboCup Soccer and Rescue Robot Leagues.
 In this paper, we compare several two-stage detection systems based